 5. Heat ½ TBSP sesame oil in a large non-stick frying pan (skillet) on medium-high heat.
 Once the oil is hot, place the tofu in the pan (be careful as the oil may spit).
 Flip the tofu over using a slotted turner, so that both sides are coated in oil.
 Sprinkle the garlic granules and a pinch of salt over the tofu.
 Leave to cook until golden brown on the underside, then flip over and cook until browned on the second side.
 Transfer to a plate and slice into bite-size pieces.
 Place in a warm oven while you prepare the veggies.

 6. Add a splash more oil to the pan, if needed.
 Add the onion and stir fry on medium heat for 2 minutes.
 Add the sweetcorn and continue stir frying until it just starts to brown.
 Finally, add the sweet romano (or bell) pepper and sugar snap peas to the pan and stir fry until warmed through.
 Stir in 1 TBSP of the dressing and set aside.

 7. Once the rice is ready, tip into a large bowl.
 Drizzle in the remaining dressing and stir through until thoroughly coated.
 Add the veggies and tofu and stir through.
 Divide between four bowls.
 Garnish with picked radish (if desired) and serve.

 8. Any leftovers can be stored in the fridge for 24 hours.
 As with any rice dish, make sure the leftover rice is cooled quickly and refrigerated within an hour.

-Note 1: Pressing tofu: Here’s my preferred way to do it (since I don’t have a tofu press): Place the block of tofu through the middle into two equal halves.
+Note 1: Pressing tofu: Here’s my preferred way to do it (since I don’t have a tofu press): Slice the block of tofu through the middle into two equal halves.
 Place the tofu on a rimmed baking tray.
 Place a chopping board on top of the tofu, followed by a heavy object to weigh it down.
 The water collects in a pool round the tofu.
 After 30 minutes, drain off the liquid.
 Give the tofu a quick pat with kitchen paper to soak up any residual liquid, then it’s good to go.